analiseb/UB-Masters-Thesis/README.md

 ## About the Project

-The aim of this project is to investigate and develop a fairness framework to mitigate bias by deep learning models in the multi-classification of cardiovascular diseases (CVDs).
-This model identifies three protected groups, race, sex, and age, to evaluate fairness in the diagnosis of the followings CVDs:
+The aim of this project is to investigate and develop a fairness framework to mitigate bias in a deep learning multi-classification model for the diagnosis of cardiovascular diseases (CVDs).
+This model identifies three protected groups, *race, sex, and age,* to evaluate fairness against in the classification of the followings CVDs:

   1. Cardiomyopathies (control)
   2. Myocardial Infarction